CHAPTER III. Faculty Responsibilities (2012)

 c. creating make-up tests or assignments when feasible.

 It is the policy of Pepperdine University to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local regulations regarding students and applicants with disabilities.
 Pursuant to these laws, no qualified individual with a disability shall unlawfully be denied access to or participation in any services, programs, or activities of Pepperdine University.
-Faculty are expected to make reasonable accomodations to accomodate students with disabilities.
-The Disability Services Office (DSO) is provide to support faculty as it helps to maintain an environment that guarantees students with disabilities full access to all University educational programs, activities, and facilities.
-All services through the DSO are kept strictly confidential.
+Faculty are expected to make reasonable accommodations to accommodate students with disabilities.
+The Office of Student Accessibility is provide to support faculty as it helps to maintain an environment that guarantees students with disabilities full access to all University educational programs, activities, and facilities.
+All services through the Office of Student Accessibility are kept strictly confidential.

 1. All full-time faculty members are voting members in the Seaver Faculty Association

 (SFA).
-The SFA Constitution is foudn in the Appendix of the handbook.
+The SFA Constitution is found in the Appendix of the handbook.
 Faculty-wide

 meetings are called by the SFA president a minimum of one time per semester to present